 How to Access Each Credit Report

 When you’re ready to take a look at your credit history, you need to grab copies of your annual credit reports.
 AnnualCreditReport.com is the only website authorized by the Fair Credit Reporting Act (FCRA) where you can access your free credit reports every 12 months.

 Then, you’ll be asked a series of security questions to confirm your identity.
-It might be helpful to have access to your different bank accounts at this time because the questions can be fairly specific about deposits, loan amounts, account opening dates, and more.
+It might be helpful to have access to your bank accounts at this time.
+This is because the questions can be fairly specific about deposits, loan amounts, and account opening dates.

-When going through this process, you can select which credit reports you want to retrieve.
+You can select which free credit reports you want to retrieve when going through this process.
 You don’t have to get all three at once.
-For example, if it’s your first time checking your credit, you might want to look through each credit report from Equifax, Experian, and TransUnion to compare entries and check for accuracy.
+For example, if it’s your first time checking your credit, you might want to look through each free credit report from Equifax, Experian, and TransUnion to compare entries and check for accuracy.

-If you plan on applying for a loan sometime in the next year, you might want to just check one credit report now to see if you have any red flags.
-If you find credit accounts that don’t belong to you, it could be a sign that you have been a victim of identity theft.
+If you intend to apply for a loan sometime in the next year, you might want to just check one credit report now to see if you have any red flags.
+For example, if you find credit accounts that don’t belong to you, it could signify that you have been a victim of identity theft.

-Then, after working on rebuilding your credit for several months, you can access a credit report from another bureau to see if any items have been changed.
+Then, after working on your credit for several months, you can access a credit report from another credit bureau to see if any items have been changed.